alexsalvatore/microchain/README.md

 - create an hash list for transactions to avoid re-spending.
 - re-initiate the UTXOPool with the longuest chain after each block add.
-- think about the logic of content spending
+- think about the logic of content spending.
+- manage block and transaction announce with webRTC?

 ## Author